Finding the Path

 Commenting on this further, while walking through a remote area of Sri Lanka it was approaching noon when monks traditionally eat their midday and sometimes only meal of the day.
 Bhante described how he approached an intersection of two roads and, underneath a tree, a village woman and a little girl were standing, holding a parcel of food.
 She was a chena cultivator (one who clears the land by burning it).
 ‘What are you doing here in the middle of nowhere?’
 Bhante asked them.
 ‘We were waiting for you, Bhante,’ was the reply.
 This morning, a relative who had passed away, but was now a deva had told her that she could do something good and acquire some merit.
 The deva instructed her to make food for her family and some additional food for a worthy monk who will be along shortly and that she should offer him this food.

 While on cārikā (walking tour) around the south of the island in elephant country, Bhante had expected to reach the next village before nightfall but it was getting quite dark as the sun had set.
 Some way in the distance he could see a light and when he approached it, he could see that it was a monk standing patiently by the road with a lantern.
 When he approached the monk, he invited Bhante to accompany him to his kuṭi in the forest, about one kilometre from the road, where there was a well with good water.
 Bhante asked the monk how he knew of his approach?
-‘I was meditating earlier today and I was informed that a monk will be approaching and I can do him some service.
+He replied, ‘I was meditating earlier today and I was informed that a monk will be approaching and I can do him some service.
 He is one of your relatives and he will be here soon.’
 He stayed with this monk for about three days and continued on his way.